Magic-wei/easy_plot/README.md

 ## how to choose color

-There are some tools for guidance in choosing choropleth map color schemes, which makes your plots more beautiful.
+There are some tools for guidance in choosing color schemes, which makes your plots more beautiful.

 - [ColorBrewer2](http://colorbrewer2.org/)
 - [Adobe Color](https://color.adobe.com/zh/create/image/)